CollectionBuilder/cb-docs/docs/advanced/cloudpage.md

 Custom cloud pages can be easily created using the cloud layout and page front matter.

 {:.alert .alert-yellow}
 **Important note:** When you create a new cloud page, you will need to add this new page to the config-nav.csv file so it is accessible from the top navigation menu.
-See our [Add a New Page documentation](https://collectionbuilder.github.io/cb-docs/docs/pages/add_page/#add-a-new-page-to-the-nav){:target="_blank" rel="noopener"} for more info.
+See our [Add a New Page documentation](https://collectionbuilder.github.io/cb-docs/docs/pages/add_page/#add-a-new-page-to-the-nav) for more info.

 To create a new cloud page, follow these steps: